GliaX/tourniquet/quality_control/Readme.md

 The material and printing settings do not matter as long as the dimensions of the spacer are accurate.
 This part is a tool, not an integral element of the tourniquet and does not need to meet the rigidity requirements of the windlass, backplate, buckle or clip.

-Please see #10 in the [Assembly Instructions](assembly_instructions) for instructions on how to you the strap spacer when manufacturing the tourniquet.
+Please see step #10 in the assembly instructions on how to use the strap spacer when manufacturing the tourniquet.

 **QA Chart and Checklist**